 She spent two years representing a number of families at the Hillsborough Inquests; she led a team of barristers who dealt with the medical and pathology evidence.
 She has also defended, both as leading and junior counsel, in cases involving allegations of baby-shaking.

-Judy has been shortlisted for Crime Silk of the Year by Chambers Bar Awards 2019.
+Judy won Crime Silk of the Year at the Chambers Bar Awards 2019.

 Judy is a criminal silk and her practice crosses a spectrum of serious crime.
 She is predominantly briefed in murder cases, often involving gang-related killings committed by young defendants.
 She also specialises in cases involving serious sexual allegations.